rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/ENHANCEMENT_SUMMARY.md

   - USPi build is fully integrated into the PiGFX build process
   - No manual steps required for USPi setup on clean checkouts
   - Ensures consistent and reliable builds across all environments

+### 6. **On-Screen Setup System and Live Configuration**
+- **Interactive On-Screen Setup Dialog:**
+  - Added a user-friendly on-screen setup system accessible at boot or via hotkey
+  - Allows users to interactively configure key system parameters without editing files
+  - Menu-driven interface for easy navigation and selection
+- **Live Configuration Changes:**
+  - Change fonts, colors, and resolution on the fly—no reboot required
+  - Instantly preview and apply changes to terminal appearance
+  - Supports dynamic switching between all available Spleen and built-in fonts
+  - Color palette and background/foreground colors can be adjusted in real time
+  - All changes are persistent and reflected in the configuration file
+- **Configurable Items Include:**
+  - Font selection (including Spleen and custom fonts)
+  - Display resolution (e.g., 640x480, 1024x768)
+  - Color palette and theme
+  - Keyboard layout
+  - Baud rate
+  - Banner/logo display
+  - Debug verbosity level
+  - And more, as documented in `pigfx.txt`

 ---